manthanhly/8-Week-SQL-Challenge/README.md

-I am working on the [8 Week SQL Challenge](https://8weeksqlchallenge.com/getting-started/) by the [Data With Danny](https://bit.ly/datawithdanny-8wsc)
+This repo is my solution for [8 Week SQL Challenge](https://8weeksqlchallenge.com/getting-started/) by the [Data With Danny](https://bit.ly/datawithdanny-8wsc)